ttuegel/haskell-code-smells/boolean-blindness.md

 The popular term "boolean blindness" refers to the information lost by functions that operate on `Bool` when richer structures are available.
 Using more structure can produce interfaces that are easier to document, use, decompose, and generalize.

-`Data.List.filter` is a classic example of a function that would benefit from a richer interface type:
+[`Data.List.filter`][Data.List.filter] is a classic example of a function that would benefit from a richer interface type:

 ~~~ haskell
 filter :: (a -> Bool) -> [a] -> [a]